 The Office of Community Standards and Student Conduct recommends that students read the Code of Student Conduct, which may answer many of the questions listed below.

-The Code of Student Conduct can be viewed at http://www.wright.edu/students/judicial/conduct.html or a hand copy can be obtained from the Office of Community Standards and Student Conduct in 022 Student Union.
+The Code of Student Conduct can be viewed at http://www.wright.edu/students/judicial/conduct.html or a hard copy can be obtained from the Office of Community Standards and Student Conduct in room 022 Student Union.

 1. What are my rights as a student?

 As a public institution of higher education, Wright State University seeks to advance knowledge, promote scholarship, and create an environment conducive to the intellectual and personal growth and development of all of its students.
 In keeping with these aims, the university recognizes student rights detailed in Section VII of the Code of Student Conduct.

 2. How can I make a judicial complaint?

 Any person may file a complaint against a student or organization for misconduct.
 The complaint must be prepared in writing, signed, and directed to the Office of Community Standards and Student Conduct.
 All complaints should be submitted as soon as possible after the event takes place.
 For further information see Section VIII of the code.

 3. What if I was not aware of a rule and I didn't know I was breaking it?

 Lack of knowledge of a rule is not an excuse for misconduct.
 Every student is responsible for knowing the rules and regulations of the university, so it is important for you to read your catalog, Student Handbook, and the Code of Student Conduct.
 If you are unsure about any policies, ask for clarification.